 Ariane Laferrière

 As a designer, my main motivation is to build thrilling experiences and stimulating universes to bring extraordinary stories to life for players to enjoy.
-My dream is to have a direct impact on what players experience and feel in these adventures as a Level designer and Narrative designer.
+My dream is to have a direct impact on what players experience and feel in these adventures.

 Bubble Buds (2024)